Before we dive deep into the best foundation brushes and how to use them, let’s quickly take a peek at my favorites!

 Foundation brushes belong to an overwhelming makeup market.
-They come in many different shapes, sizes, and bristle density.
+They come in many different shapes, sizes, and bristle densities.
 I’m here to dive into everything you need to know on choosing the correct makeup brush for you.
-Think of this article as the bachelor for your face, I’ll go in-depth about each and then let you decide who gets the final rose.
+Think of this article as the bachelor for your face; I’ll go in-depth about each and then let you decide who gets the final rose.

 Back to Basics: What is foundation?

-Foundation is a skin-colored makeup applied to the face to create an even, uniform color to the complexion, to cover flaws and, sometimes, to change the natural skin tone.
+Foundation is skin-colored makeup applied to the face to create an even, uniform color, cover flaws, and, sometimes, change the natural skin tone.
 Some foundations also function as a moisturizer, sunscreen, astringent or base layer for more complex cosmetics.

 Why is it important to use a foundation brush?

-Finding the correct foundation brush to help aid in the application of foundation will set your face up for the whole overall make-up routine.
+Finding the correct foundation brush to help aid in applying foundation will set your face up for the whole overall make-up routine.

 If you have problems with sensitivity, I just put together the best eyeliners for sensitive eyes.
 I find these go hand in hand with foundation and foundation brushes.